Chronic Halitosis Myths with Dr. Dailley

 1. Halitosis comes from the stomach.

 Only in extremely rare cases does this occur.
-Cleansing the intestines or colonics offers no benefits in eliminating a halitosis condition.
+Cleansing the intestines or colonics offers no benefits in eliminating a chronic halitosis condition.
 Gastric reflux is also commonly blamed for producing halitosis conditions but this theory is false and scientifically unfounded.

 2. Halitosis comes from the lungs.